Jarheim/springboot-selenium-demo/README.md

 # springbootselenium

-Dependency injection of WebDriver with Spring
+Dependency injection of WebDriver with Spring Boot